MR-CHAOTIC/DarkSlow/README.md

 <a href="">Docs</a>

 ## Update Log
-- Website Files
+- Finished Filter (Extra features soon)
 - Api Folder
-- Test For tab Viewer

 ### Meetings
 - JSON or PHP.
 (JSON for compatibility)
 - Paid or Free.
-(Still in debate)
+(Free)
 - Hosted or setup needed.
 (Setup needed, but will be easy to use with a command prompt)
+- Viewer will be done in later works.

 ## Offical Release 3, 15, 2024
 More info coming soon...